MayaPosch/NymphCast/README.md

 	+ Profile: `nymphcast_screensaver_config.ini`
 - **NymphCast GUI** :arrow_right: Like NymphCast Video, but with stand-alone GUI mode (smart TV) enabled.
 	+ Profile: `nymphcast_gui_config.ini`

+## Network ports ##

+**Note:** NymphCast Server uses UDP port 4004 for discovery, and TCP port 4004 for playback.

+All of these ports have to be reachable on a system running NymphCast Server.

+Systems running the [NymphCast MediaServer](https://github.com/MayaPosch/NymphCast-MediaServer) need to have UDP & TCP ports 4005 reachable.

+Please ensure that these ports are whitelisted in e.g. firewall rules if applicable.

 ## Features & Status ##